-Currently there is no regulated short term permit (less than 1 year) available for this type of use.
-The DCR Office of Long Term Leases and Permits handles the offers and requests for such uses via a permit (a revocable license) for 1-5 years.
+The DCR Office of Long Term Leases and Permits handles the offers and requests for such uses via a permit (a revocable license) for 1-10 years.
 Concessionaires must often be properly licensed, capable of running a properly budgeted business, and meet certain criteria.
-The possession of a hawker’s, peddler’s or busker’s license does not apply to DCR Property.
+The possession of a hawker’s, peddler’s or busker’s license although helpful does not apply to DCR Property.

 Concession permits offered by DCR – Request for Proposals

 - Download the RFP at the Commonwealth’s procurement website: www.commbuys.com

 - To join an e-mail list for notice of DCR concession opportunities send an e-mail giving us full contact information and requesting inclusion on our mailing list to: DCR.PERMITS@STATE.MA.US.
-The mailing list is not specific so you may get notice of permit opportunities in which you may not be interested.
+The mailing list is not use specific, so you may get notice of permit opportunities in which you may not be interested.

 - MOBILE FOOD CONCESSIONS – Multiple locations (carts, food trucks)